anant00729/litefarm-performance-testing-app-gatling/README.md

 - Go to [gatling docs to read about the scala implementation](https://gatling.io/docs/gatling/tutorials/installation/) and check out [this video](https://www.youtube.com/watch?v=TeVB2tyeWyw) to setup gatling in your local system.
 - After installation, got to the src/scala/simulations/engine file.
 - Right click engine file and select "Run engine".
-- This will run the files under simulation folder and will generate a performance test report.
+- This will run the files under simulation folder.
+This will generate a performance test report.
 - Go to target/gatling/<test-report>/index.html and open the performace test report file in the brower.

 You would find a report that will look like this: